Premier League title race between Manchester City and Liverpool - Run-in

 Liverpool

 Liverpool needs to navigate three competitions and also manage to take at least 7-of-9 points from Man United at home, Tottenham at home, and a Merseyside derby at Anfield.
-And even doing that supposed Man City draws at least once.
+The Reds got the first three of those, and now it’s onto the derby.
 Considering City has double-digit league win streaks in each of the last two seasons, that’s no given.
 If the Reds manage to reclaim the Premier League crown, it will be incredibly well done.